equinix/terraform-provider-equinix/docs/index.md

 The Equinix provider requires a few basic parameters.
-While the authentication arguments are individually optionally, either `token` or `client_id` and `client_secret` must be defined through arguments or environment settings.
+While the authentication arguments are individually optionally, either `token` or `client_id` and `client_secret` must be defined through arguments or environment settings to interact with Equinix Fabric and Network Edge services, and `auth_token` to interact with Equinix Metal.

 - `client_id` - (Optional) API Consumer Key available under "My Apps" in developer portal.
 This argument can also be specified with the